GoogleChrome/ip-protection/Masked-Domain-List.md

 krushmedia.com                                                | KrushMedia                                                     | Not Impacted By Script Blocking
 kueezrtb.com                                                  | Kueez                                                          | Not Impacted By Script Blocking
-ixs1.net                                                      | LSC Digital                                                    | Not Impacted By Script Blocking line-scdn.net                                                 | LYCorp                                                         | Not Impacted By Script Blocking
+ixs1.net                                                      | LSC Digital                                                    | Not Impacted By Script Blocking getlasso.co                                                   | Lasso                                                          | Not Impacted By Script Blocking
-line.me                                                       | LYCorp                                                         | Not Impacted By Script Blocking
-yahoo.co.jp                                                   | LYCorp                                                         | Not Impacted By Script Blocking
-yimg.jp                                                       | LYCorp                                                         | Not Impacted By Script Blocking
-getlasso.co                                                   | Lasso                                                          | Not Impacted By Script Blocking
 lasso.link                                                    | Lasso                                                          | Not Impacted By Script Blocking
 layer-ads.net                                                 | Layer Ads                                                      | Not Impacted By Script Blocking